-The grease interceptor is utilized to provide sufficient retention time to allow FOG to separate from the wastewater and float and accumulate.
+The grease interceptor is utilized to provide sufficient retention time, typically no lease than 30 minutes, to allow FOG to separate from the wastewater and float and accumulate.
 It should be sized large enough to manage the higher volumes that may be discharged from the FSE.